How Bay Hills Church Transformed Its Brand & Belief

 02

-We started by helping Bay Hills uncover their true conviction.
-Through deep conversations, strategic workshops, and congregational insights, we helped them articulate the belief that had been driving them all along:
+We began by guiding Bay Hills Church through a journey of uncovering their true conviction.
+Through deep conversations, strategic workshops, and insights from the congregation, we helped them articulate the belief that had been driving them all along:

-Belief Statement: “Jesus brings dead things to life, and He can do it here.”
+“Jesus brings dead things to life, and He is doing it here.”

-This belief wasn’t just a statement.
-It was a bold, undeniable truth about their church’s purpose, a declaration of faith that would now shape everything they did.
+This wasn’t just a statement—it was a bold, undeniable truth about their church’s purpose.
+It wasn’t a tagline but a declaration of faith that would shape everything they did moving forward.
+With this belief as the foundation, we built the Belief Framework—a strategic roadmap that would align their messaging, leadership, and community engagement with their core conviction.

-Purpose: How they would live out their belief.
+• Purpose: How Bay Hills would live out their belief.

 “To lead people to life through a relationship with the Life-Giver.”

 “We see a future where every member of Bay Hills is being revived by the Life-Giver.
-And we see a community that desperately needs to be revived experience the same life.”
+And we see a future where a community that desperately needs to be revived can experience the same life we have.”

-Core Values: The guiding principles that would shape every decision, hire, and interaction.
+• Core Values: The guiding principles shaping every decision, hire, and interaction.

 “For people who’ve exhausted their hope in things that promise life, Bay Hills is a church that roots them in the only thing that brings real joy and flourishing: a relationship with Jesus.”

-• A youth- and family-driven ministry approach that prioritizes next-gen leadership.
+→ A youth- and family-driven ministry prioritizing next-generation leadership.

 slider-image